JCBLAgri/jcblagri-website/README.md

 ## About

-JCBL Agri are a trusted manufacturer and exporter of agricultural machinery spare parts, combine harvester components, and farm implement replacement parts.
-We focus on delivering durable, precision-engineered agricultural components for OEM and aftermarket requirements across global markets.
+JCBL Agri is a trusted manufacturer and exporter of modern agricultural machinery spare parts, combine harvester components, and farm implement replacement parts.
+We focus on innovation, durability, and efficient farming solutions.

+We support agricultural mechanization through precision-engineered components and reliable farming equipment systems.

 ## Product Categories